France's Emmanuel Macron set to lose majority - projection

 Far-left Jean-Luc Mélenchon's left-green alliance called Nupes is set to win 150 to 180 seats, while the far-right National Rally is on course to go from eight seats to between 80 and 100, says TF1 TV.

-A separate projection for France Télévisions gave a more concrete projection.
+A separate projection for France Télévisions gave a more concrete result.

+The French president is in danger of losing several of his current ministers and already one of his closest allies, the president of the Assembly Richard Ferrand, has conceded victory to his Nupes rival Mélanie Thomin, wishing her success after a narrow defeat.

-An early casualty for the government came on the Caribbean island of Guadeloupe, where a secretary of state, Justine Benin, lost her seat and will have to resign.
-But a number of high-profile ministers were at risk, including Europe Minister Clément Beaune and Green Transition Minister Amélie de Montchalin.
+An earlier casualty for the government came on the Caribbean island of Guadeloupe, where a secretary of state, Justine Benin, lost her seat and will have to resign.
+Other ministers also at risk include Europe Minister Clément Beaune and Green Transition Minister Amélie de Montchalin.

 What are they offering?